Featured: Enterprise Security

 - The data sources in use at your organization can all be linked to common use cases.
 Get recommendations from Splunk experts and then start getting answers from your data.

-- Antivirus and antimalware data
+- Malware data

 - Application data